 - UAE is a tax-free country.

-Visa and tax requirements in Dubai
+Visa requirements in the UAE

 You will require a visa to enter the UAE whether you are visiting for business or pleasure, or planning to live and work in the city.
 Visa options include visitor visa, transit visa or residence visa and labour card.
 You can find out more about visa requirements via the UAE Embassy website.